BasicPrimitives/javascript/apireference/famdiagram.md

  `onHighlightChanged(event, data)`

-On highlight item changed event.
+The on highlight changed event.
 See `highlightItem` property.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |